Floer theory for Lagrangian cobordisms: Applications and examples

-Under the additional assumption that $\Lambda$ is spin, and admitting an augmentation in an arbitrary field $\F$, Corollary \ref{cor:spin-orient} of Theorem \ref{thm:w_ivanish} implies that any endocobordism of $\Lambda$ is spin as well.
+The proof is now complete for $\Z_2$.
+Under the additional assumption that $\Lambda$ is Pin, and admitting an augmentation in an arbitrary field $\F$, Corollary \ref{cor:spin-orient} of Theorem \ref{thm:w_ivanish} will imply that any endocobordism of $\Lambda$ is Pin as well.
 This allows us to repeat the previous argument with coefficients in the field $\F$.
-Note that Theorem \ref{thm:w_ivanish} relies on Theorem \ref{homrigidityold}, which we established above in the needed case $\F=\Z_2$. \end{proof}
+Note that Theorem \ref{thm:w_ivanish} relies on Theorem \ref{homrigidityold} in the particular case $\F=\Z_2$, which can be established without orienting the moduli spaces, and therefore is independent of any assumption on the Stiefel-Whitney classes of $\Sigma$. \end{proof}

-We now prove the following Theorem of which Theorem \ref{thm:homologycylinder} is an immediate corollary.
-Observe that the following result also can be proved by alluding to Theorem \ref{homrigidityold}. \begin{Thm} Let $\Lambda$ be a Legendrian homology sphere inside a contactisation, $\Sigma$ be an exact Lagrangian cobordism from $\Lambda$ to itself inside the symplectisation, and $\F$ a field.
+We now prove the following theorem, of which Theorem \ref{thm:homologycylinder} is an immediate corollary.
+Observe that it can be proved also by using Theorem \ref{homrigidityold}. \begin{Thm} Let $\Lambda$ be an $n$-dimensional Legendrian homology sphere inside a contactisation, $\Sigma$ an exact Lagrangian cobordism from $\Lambda$ to itself inside the symplectisation, and $\F$ a field.
 If $\mathcal{A}(\Lambda;\F)$ admits an augmentation, then $H_\bullet(\Sigma,\Lambda;\F)=0$, i.e.~$\Sigma$ is a $\F$-homology cylinder. \end{Thm}